proompteng

 timeoutMs: 5_000,

-• Default interceptors – inbound/outbound hooks wrap every workflow RPC and operation: namespace/identity headers are injected, retries use jittered backoff, and latency/error metrics flow through the configured registry/exporter.
-Tracing spans are opt-in via TEMPORAL_TRACING_INTERCEPTORS_ENABLED (or tracingEnabled in code).
-Append custom middleware with clientInterceptors (client) or interceptors (worker) to add auth headers, audit logs, or bespoke telemetry.
+• Default interceptors - inbound/outbound hooks wrap every workflow RPC and operation: namespace/identity headers are injected, retries use jittered backoff, and latency/error metrics flow through the configured registry/exporter.
+Tracing spans are opt in via TEMPORAL_TRACING_INTERCEPTORS_ENABLED (or tracingEnabled in code).
+Append custom middleware with clientInterceptors (client) or interceptors (transport) to add auth headers, audit logs, or bespoke telemetry.

 • TLS validation - TLS buffers are checked up front (missing files, invalid PEMs, and mismatched cert/key pairs throw TemporalTlsConfigurationError) and transport failures surface as TemporalTlsHandshakeError with remediation hints.